comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q17 - Add Eat Command.

 Reasonable task, and considering there's a flag in the status to say whether an item is edible or not, it seems as thought they will most likely ask a question similar to this in the exam.
-You also have an apple in your inventory in the flag2.gme file, meaing it would be an easy test to carry out.
+You also have an apple in your inventory in the flag2.gme file, meaning it would be an easy test to carry out.
 Would be worth 7-10 marks in my opinion.

 ??? example "Example Solution"